coredns/coredns.io/content/plugins/bufsize.md

 ## Considerations
 - Setting 1232 bytes to bufsize may avoid fragmentation on the majority of networks in use today, but it depends on the MTU of the physical network links.
-- For now, if a client does not use EDNS, this plugin adds OPT RR.